Wichita Public Schools return to practice day after season saved

 “You know how on Christmas Day, you wake up, and you’re kind of excited to wake up and open your presents?
 That’s kind of how it is,” said Arturo Rojas West junior soccer player.

-For some players, the BOE reversal represents a chance to take their talents to the next level.
+For some players, the BOE reversal represents an opportunity to take their talents to the next level.

 “This is my ticket to college,” said West senior football player Tykeem Hopskin.
 “I didn’t think I was going to be able to go without this.”